dib-lab/2020-paper-sourmash-gather/manuscript.md

 [@doi:10.21105/joss.00027], to CMash (_Containment MinHash_)
 [@doi:10.1101/184150] and Mash Screen (_Containment Score_)
-[@doi:10.1186/s13059-019-1841-x] for containment queries in data from a mock bacterial and archaeal community where the reference genomes are largely known [@doi:10.1111/1462-2920.12086].
+[@doi:10.1186/s13059-019-1841-x] for containment queries in data from the `podar mock` community, a mock bacterial and archaeal community where the reference genomes are largely known [@doi:10.1111/1462-2920.12086]; see also Table @tbl:genbank-cover, row 2.
 This data set has been used in several methods evaluations [@doi:10.1093/bioinformatics/btu395;@doi:10.1101/gr.213959.116;@doi:10.1101/155358;@doi:10.1186/s13059-019-1841-x].

 ![